adisnabawi/Robot/README.md

 MOVE : To move the robot

-LEFT, RIGHT, NORTH, WEST : To change direction of the robot
+LEFT, RIGHT, NORTH, SOUTH : To change direction of the robot